sayangsep/sayangsep.github.io/personal/index.md

   gtag('config', 'G-PYG3KL47EY');
 </script>

  I grew up in a small town, Santiniketan, India.
-Santiniketan was lovingly modelled by Rabindranath Tagore on the principles of humanism, internationalism and a sustainable environment.
+Santiniketan was lovingly modeled by Rabindranath Tagore on the principles of humanism, internationalism and a sustainable environment.
 I consider myself fortunate to grow up in a place that embodies Rabindranath Tagore's vision of idealism that is unfettered by regional barriers.
 We take pride in our heritage, and we even have our own song :D

 <html>
 <head>